ToniOnThrifting

 The Verdict for 2026

-Real fur is unlikely to vanish entirely but is gradually shifting from mainstream luxury to a niche market.
+Real fur is unlikely to vanish entirely, but is gradually shifting from mainstream luxury to a niche market.
 Starting September 2026, New York Fashion Week will ban real animal fur in its runway shows.
 While Vogue and other major fashion events are reducing the number of new fur collections, interest in vintage and creatively reimagined fur is expected to remain through 2026 as consumers increasingly adopt “circular” fashion.
 The Manhattan Vintage Show, New York City’s leading large-scale vintage fashion event, is scheduled for January 31st to February 1st for the upcoming NYC Winter show.
-It will showcase vintage fur.
-The event is expected to sell out, as all their shows do, indicating continued strong interest in fur despite the changing landscape.
-Ultimately, the debate continues as consumers weigh the longevity and sustainability claims of vintage fur against the animal-welfare concerns that have led many brands and cities to go fur-free.
+It will feature vintage fur.
+The event is expected to sell out, as all their shows do, indicating continued strong interest in vintage fur (and all things vintage).
+Ultimately, the debate continues as consumers weigh the longevity and sustainability claims of vintage fur against the animal-welfare concerns that have led many brands and consumers to go fur-free.

 Until next time, Happy Thrifting!